Fourth person from quarantined ship dies as Japan plans new measures - France 24

 "We are aware of the risks of them getting infected when they take off a mask or gloves, so we will have thorough measures to prevent infections under these circumstances," Health Minister Katsunobu Kato said, while stressing no change in policy was planned.

-Many nations have evacuated their citizens from the ship, with 450 Filipinos due to be flown home on Tuesday on two chartered flights.
-Another 81 who have tested positive for the virus will stay in Japan.
+Many nations have evacuated their citizens from the ship, with 450 Filipinos due to be flown home on Tuesday on two chartered flights and about 140 Indians set for repatriation if cleared of infection.
+Another 81 Filipinos who have tested positive for the virus will stay in Japan.

 - 'Contain the spread' -